phluid61/internet-drafts/file-scheme/draft.md

 File access and the granting of privileges for specific operations are complex topics, and the use of file URIs can complicate the security model in effect for file privileges.

-Software using file URIs MUST NOT grant greater access than would be available for other file access methods.
+Historically, user agents have granted content from the file URI scheme a tremendous amount of privilege.
+However, granting all local files such wide privileges can lead to privilege escalation attacks.
+Some user agents have had success granting local files directory-based privileges, but this approach has not been widely adopted.
+Other user agents use globally unique identifiers as the origin for each file URI
+{{RFC6454}}, which is the most secure option.

 File systems typically assign an operational meaning to special characters, such as the "/", "\\", ":", "[", and "]" characters, and